Gunnar Dyrberg: Banking and horsebreeding

+Personal life

+In 1946, Dyrberg married Lulla and they had two sons together.
+Lulla died in 1998.
+Gunnar Dyrberg died at his home in Hørsholm following a long illness on 8 January 2012, at the age of 90.

+Popular culture

 Dyrberg was featured in the 2003 documentary film, With a Right to Kill (Med ret til at dræbe), about the Holger Danske group.
 The 2008 Danish dramatic film, Flame and Citron (Flammen og Citronen), featured two of his most prominent agents as the central characters, and portrayed the complex, morally ambiguous relations within the Resistance.

-Gunnar Dyrberg died at his home in Hørsholm following a long illness on 8 January 2012, at the age of 90.